Behaviour

 Sanctions

-• Not following adult requests
+• Not following adult instructions

 • Answering back